AKA, Arrogance and Hypocrisy

-AKA is a victim.
-A victim of our hypocrisy.
+AKA finds himself in this position owing to our hypocrisy.
 As human beings, we encourage the idea of self-expression, and believing in oneself.
 But as soon as fellow humans do it, and their words make us uncomfortable, we seek to silence them.
 "Be humble," we dictate to them.

 Who’s to tell a man where to draw the line between arrogance and confidence?
 AKA is not shy to remind you how major he is.
 While other rappers reserve bragging for their rhymes, AKA is the same person on wax and on them Twitter streets.